Rare Transients in Nearby Galaxies Explain Ultra-high-energy Cosmic Rays

-The inferred signal duration can be compared with expected event rates in Andromeda+M32+M33 combined: $\sim4\times10^{-5}$\,yr$^{-1}$ for neutron star mergers, $\sim3\times10^{-4}$\,yr$^{-1}$ for TDEs, $\sim7\times10^{-6}$\,yr$^{-1}$ for collapsars, and $\sim10^{-2}$\,yr$^{-1}$ for CCSNe.
-With a duration of $\sim 8\times10^{4}$\,yr, frequent classes (CCSN, TDE) would yield effectively continuous emission, whereas rarer channels (neutron star mergers, collapsars) can naturally produce intermittent fluxes.
+The inferred signal duration can be compared with expected average time between two events in Andromeda+M32+M33 combined: $\sim3\times10^{4}$\,yr for neutron star mergers, $\sim3\times10^{3}$\,yr for TDEs, and $\sim10^{2}$\,yr for CCSNe.
+With a duration of $\sim10^{4}$\,yr, frequent classes (CCSN, TDE) would yield effectively continuous emission, whereas rarer channels (neutron star mergers, collapsars) produce intermittent fluxes.

-While the time scale for the signal duration in a $20^\circ$ hotspot, $\Delta t\approx 10^{-5} D_{\rm Mpc}{\rm yr}$, provides an upper limit for the rate of transients per galaxy, the fact that hotspots are consistently correlated with galaxies up to distances of $4~{\rm Mpc}$ implies that the rate is also bound from below.
-For simplicity, assuming a common per-galaxy rate, independent of stellar mass or star-formation properties then yields a per-galaxy rate of order $10^{-5}- 10^{-6}\,\mathrm{yr}^{-1}$, consistent with expectations for neutron star mergers.

-This framework can explain why the Andromeda/M32/M33 direction dominates the TA hotspot at $25$\,EeV (Fig.~\ref{fig:transient_hotspots}), but fades at $57$\,EeV, allowing the more persistent M81 group to emerge as the brightest source and generate the observed higher-energy hotspot.
+This framework can explain why the Andromeda/M32/M33 direction can dominate the TA hotspot at $>25$\,EeV (Fig.~\ref{fig:transient_hotspots}), while fading at $>57$\,EeV, allowing the more persistent M81 group (with $\times 20$ longer duration) to emerge as the $>57$\,EeV hotspot.